Last Updated on January 3, 2023 by Ellen Christian

 Jeans and my favorite printed tees make up a good portion of my weekend wardrobe.
 If you have screen-printed t-shirts in your closet, you’ve probably ruined a few by not washing or ironing them properly.

 You need to use special care when you wash anything made with screen printing ink.
 Otherwise, the print may be destroyed.
-Hand washing is the safest option.
+Hand washing is the safest option for screenprinted shirts.
+But, washing instructions for screen printed shirts should be on the label.

 What is screen printing?